-The acronym "NSAIDS" should be used to remember the steps for spinal immobilization clearance.
+The acronym "NSAIDS" should be used to remember the steps for this procedure.

 • N - Neuro Exam: Look for any focal deficits such as tingling, reduced strength, or numbness.
-Verify that there is no language barrier between you and the patient.
-S - Significant MOI: Use judgment; Studies have shown that MOI alone should NOT dictate the need for immobilization.
-A - Alertness and Age: Assess that the patient is conscious, alert, and oriented to person, place, time, and event?
-Confirm the patient is > 10 years of age. • I - Intoxication: Assess for any indicators that the person is intoxicated or under the influence (Illicit or Legal Drugs, Alcohol, ect.) •D - Distracting Injuries: Look for any other injuries that might distract the patient from spinal pain. •S - Spinal Exam: Check for point tenderness along the spinous process of the entire spine (log rolling the patient while holding manual c-spine is appropriate in order to assess for point tenderness).
+Verify that there is no language barrier between you and the patient. • S - Significant MOI: Use judgment; Studies have shown that MOI alone should NOT dictate the need for Spinal Motion Restriction (SMR). • A - Alertness and Age: Assess that the patient is conscious, alert, and oriented to person, place, time, and event?
+Confirm the patient is > 5 years of age. • I - Intoxication: Assess for any indicators that the person is intoxicated or under the influence (Illicit or Legal Drugs, Alcohol, etc.) •D - Distracting Injuries: Look for any other injuries that might distract the patient from spinal pain. •S - Spinal Exam: Check for point tenderness along the spinous process of the entire spine (log rolling the patient to assess this is appropriate while manual c-spine is held in order to rule out the need for Spinal Motion Restriction (SMR).

-• Assess for painful range of motion only if the patient had no tenderness to spine (patient should be able to touch their chin to their chest, extend their neck by looking upward, and turn their head from side to side without any midline spinal pain).

-• Once an immobilization device has been placed, it MUST ONLY BE REMOVED BY A PHYSICIAN.
+- Assess for painful range of motion only if the patient had no tenderness to spine (patient should be able to touch their chin to their chest, extend their neck by looking upward, and turn their head from side to side without any midline spinal pain).
+Discontinue at any time if the patient develops pain or tenderness to ANY area of the spine and immediately perform spinal motion restriction (SMR). - Once a cervical collar has been placed, it MUST ONLY BE REMOVED BY A PHYSICIAN.